ansible/dispatcherd/README.md

 so that it can be "wrapped" easily to enable clustering and distributed task management by apps using it.

+> [!WARNING]
+> This project is in initial development.
+Expect many changes, including name, paths, and CLIs.

 Licensed under [Apache Software License 2.0](LICENSE)

 ### Usage